-The master equation in \eqref{eq:master} might look complicated, however, it presents a very interesting feature: every off-diagonal elements is an eigenvetor of $\cL$.
-This can be confirmed by letting the dissipator act on any of diagonal term as $\cD_{j'j}\ketbra{k}{k'}=-\ketbra{k}{k'}(\delta_{j,k}+\delta_{j,k'})/2$ for $k\neq k'$.
-Note that these elements are also eigenvectors of the commutator part, as each state $\ket{j}$ is en eigenstate of $H_S$.
-In this sense, the structure of the Liouvillian becomes more transparent and the diagonalization problem can be treated in a more compact form.
+The master equation in \eqref{eq:master} might look complicated; however, it presents a very interesting and mathematically convenient feature: every off-diagonal element is an eigenvector of the Liouvillian $\cL$.
+This can be confirmed by letting the dissipator act on any off-diagonal term as $\cD_{j'j}\ketbra{k}{k'}=-\ketbra{k}{k'}(\delta_{j,k}+\delta_{j,k'})/2$ for $k\neq k'$.
+Note that these elements are also eigenvectors of the commutator part, as each state $\ket{j}$ is an eigenstate of $H_S$.
+In this sense, the structure of the Liouvillian becomes exceptionally transparent, allowing the diagonalization problem to be treated in a much more compact form.